Home » Vintage Guides » Collecting Vintage Christmas Tree Pins: History & Values

 • Excellent condition: It’s generally true whenever you build a collection that you should buy the best quality that you can afford.
 This usually pays off years down the road–quality lasts and increases in value more quickly than lower quality pieces.

 • Signed by a quality company: In general, pieces signed by the company that made them are more valuable and will continue to grow in value.
-Names to look for include: Haskell, Trifari, MYLU, Hollycraft, Jerry, Hobe, Weiss, Swarovski, and Monet.
+Names to look for include: Haskell, Trifari, Mylu, Hollycraft, Jerry, Hobe, Weiss, Swarovski, and Monet.

 • Quality manufacture & design: Look for well-made, sturdy pieces.
 Prong-set stones indicate higher quality and prevent loss/damage.
 Consider the elements of the design–is it balanced, are the colors “right,” is the shape appealing, etc. Look for strong and/or unusual designs, as opposed to your run-of-the-mill examples.